 Are you sure that all those who need to be involved in environment related decision making have an appropriate voice?
 Have interests been missed?
 Are minority views being overlooked or ignored, or are they being taken account of in integrated responses?
-Is there enough challenge and debate and a sufficiently inclusive process to avoid group-think?
+Is there enough challenge and debate and a sufficiently inclusive process to avoid "groupthink" (Janis, 1972)?
+Are people encouraged to raise concerns and protected if they do so?